Paula's Body Shop

 Picture

-A multi-purpose home remedy ingredient I purposely ignored due to my gut’s life-long inability to tolerate it, has turned out to be a remedy I potentially needed most: Vinegar.
+A multi-purpose home remedy ingredient I purposely ignored due to my gut’s inability to tolerate it, has turned out to be an occasional, needed remedy: Vinegar.
 Specifically, apple cider vinegar or ACV.
 It is one of three main ingredients in a recipe I hope you will join me in trying.
-Alone (yet well diluted,) ACV is already known to be a digestive helper, immune supporter, and weight loss tool, but combined with two other antimicrobial ingredients, it packs a powerful punch for arthritic relief, too - but only if it 'tastes' right to you.
+Well diluted, ACV is already known to be a digestive helper, immune supporter, and weight loss tool, but combined with one or two other antimicrobial ingredients, it packs a powerful punch for arthritic relief, too - but only if it 'tastes' right to you.
+Vinegar can exasperate candida symptoms and potentially stress liver, kidneys, and central nervous system.
+As always with natural medicines, use judiciously and do your own research.

-What I know is that my body has always been highly acidic to the point of eating away metals and turning my white clothes yellow, remarkably fast.
+What I know is that my body has always been highly acidic to the point of eating away metals and turning my white clothes yellow.
 Ingesting vinegar, therefore, felt like pouring acid on an already salted open wound, which is why I could never understand why people liked pickled vegetables!

 But, when it finally dawned on me that the underlying source of my original fibromyalgia pain was actually arthritis (and then science conveniently verified that,) and when I looked back on my life and realized that the running and dancing limitations were also a result of what could only be described as early-onset arthritis, I made a point of looking for arthritis related solutions for both my clients and myself.
 It is rather surprising how many of my clients' tight muscles are due to undiagnosed arthritis and calcific tendonitis.

-Then I nearly passed on by an internet conversation thread about arthritis and ACV, except they weren’t talking about just swallowing two tablespoons of the stuff (which is dangerous - please see note at bottom,) they were talking about mixing it with baking soda and raw honey and diluting it all in water, and many people were trying it, with success.
+Due to my aversion to all things vinegar, I nearly ignored an internet conversation thread about arthritis and ACV, ... except they weren’t talking about just swallowing two tablespoons of the stuff like many folks wrongly advice (it is dangerous - please see note at bottom,) they were talking about mixing it with baking soda and raw honey and diluting it, considerably, in water.
+And, many people were trying it with success.
 My Spidey Sense kicked in.
 This, I had to try.
+Besides ... sometimes I could tolerate vinegar.

-Besides, I had already noticed that many of my gourmet dinner recipes contained various vinegars, usually red wine, white wine, and champagne, but others, too.
+I had already noticed that many of my gourmet dinner recipes contained various vinegars, usually red wine, white wine, and champagne, but others, too.
 I would substitute lemon or lime juice if I could.
-But when they were mixing it with honey, I would use the vinegar, but half the recommended amount.
+But when the recipe involved mixing it with honey, I would use the vinegar.
 I would eat and be fine.
-Over time, I became less fearful of vinegar’s affect on me as long as it was blended with something that seemed to tame it, like honey.
-That’s why I decided to try the ACV drink for arthritis - it mediates the painful acid, especially with the added baking soda.
+Over time, I became less fearful of vinegar’s effect on me as long as it was blended with something extra that seemed to tame it, like honey.
+That’s why I decided to try the ACV drink for arthritis - it mediated my vinegar intolerance, especially with the added baking soda.
 And if you ever wondered what benefits baking soda could have, look at how dependent hospitals are on the stuff: Baking Soda as Medicine.
+Again ... use only as needed and if needed, aka judiciously.

 The first time I tried the ACV drink, I was also motivated by an untimely dinner bloat, but within minutes of taking the drink, post dining, the food moved and my distress eased.
 Hm.
 Maybe all that internet chatter about ACV as home remedy for whatever ails you, has merit.

 Knowing full well that the most important digestive functions occur while we are asleep, I tend to save my digestive supplements like probiotics, for bedtime.
 So, I decided the next night to ingest the ACV drink at bed time, too.
 The next day, I felt better.
 Coincidence?
 I don’t think so.
 I’m pretty self-aware, have a highly sensitive body, and am cognizant of the importance of objectivity in research, so it makes sense to use myself for various lab-like experiments, and I do.
+(Often to my detriment due to many failed experiments before successful ones.)
 I’ve been trying many different things for my arthritis, and none of them made a difference worth noting.
 The ACV mixture, did.

 As with all medicines, food, natural, or otherwise, please keep moderation in mind: